Archicad 28 C++ API

 Typedefs

-typedef GSErrCode __ACENV_CALL APIExternalCallBackProc(GSHandle params, GSErrCode returnCode)
+typedef GSErrCode APIExternalCallBackProc(GSHandle params, GSErrCode returnCode)

 Callback function for handling the responses of asynchronous external module command calls.